-A local favourite spot for photos is the top of the tall wooden stairs at McHugh Bluff Park.
+A local favorite spot for photos is the top of the tall wooden stairs at McHugh Bluff Park.
 From the apex, you will discover an incredible view of the city skyline and Bow River right in front of it.
 As well as a magnificent photo, you’ll also get a substantial workout!
 Try to catch this vista during the fall; the golden and amber tones of autumn set against the cityscape is truly spectacular.

 The Rundle Ruins

 We’ll close with another stunning vestige of the city’s past.
 The Rundle Ruins, just south of East Village and adjacent to the Elbow River, are the final traces of Calgary’s second general hospital.
 Originally built in 1894.